juntalis/project52a/README.md

 * Rewrite the x64 assembly to call `Dll.Init` following the `LoadLibraryW` call.
 * [x86->x64 injection](http://code.google.com/p/rewolf-wow64ext) maybe?
 * Clean up the code and use a single naming style for functions, variables, types, etc.
-* Figure out how to comfortably use Visual Studio as the project's IDE without relying upon MsBuild for the building. (which has been problematic up until now)
+* Figure out how to comfortably use Visual Studio as the project's IDE without relying on MsBuild for the building. (which has been problematic up until now)

 #### Credits